OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 ## About
-The Odia Generative AI (in short, OdiaGen) is an initiative to research Generative AI and Large Language Models (LLMs) for the low-resource Odia language.
+The Odia Generative AI (in short, OdiaGenAI) is an initiative to research Generative AI and Large Language Models (LLMs) for the low-resource Odia language.

 ## Objective
-The OdiaGen aims to
+The OdiaGenAI aims to
 1. Build pre-trained Odia LLM,
 2. Fine-tuned Odia LLM, and
 3. Instruct LLM (Odia).

 The data, code, and models will be available to the public for research and non-commercial purposes.

-## Why OdiaGen
+## Why OdiaGenAI

 * **First**: Though many LLMs support multilingual, including Odia language, the performance for various tasks (e.g., content generation, question-answering) is limited due to the amount of ingested data for Odia.
 * **Second**: There is subscription or fees associated with the high-performing LLMs.

 * **Third**: The usage (privacy) and bias of data input to these LLMs are in question.

-## What are the focus research areas of OdiaGen
+## What are the focus research areas of OdiaGenAI
 We have divided the primary focus areas into three parts.

 **1. Literature Survey:** Investigate the latest developments in Generative AI and LLMs and analyze current methods to support the Odia language for different tasks.